 In the new version, TAPv2, we aim for a better performance, less bugs and more features then before.
 Above all, realism is key.

-The airline Project covers more than 4000 airports, 700 airliners and a 1000 airlines.
-For this massive amount of data we have to thank our contributors for helping us out.
+The Airline Project covers more than 4000 airports, 700 airliners and a 1000 airlines.
+For this massive amount of data we thank our contributors for helping us out.

 The database is still expanding with every release.
 Do you want to contribute by adding new or updating airports/airliners/airlines?
 Read more here.